The mechanics system has several parts:

 of the source files for your scmutils distribution.
 It also has

 the script mechanics.sh, which is used to start the

 system.
 That script should be put in a directory on your search

 into /usr/local/bin.
 You may give that script any name

 you please, but if you keep it as mechanics.sh

-The command line to start the Scheme
+in /usr/local/bin the command line to start the Scheme

 (If /usr/local/bin is on your search path you need not specify the whole path.)